Mark-Assessment/d-santana-blackpink-popquiz-M2-2/README.md

     >Expected results is user looking at the logo and identifying the main theme of the website and see the rules of the game straightaway.

 - As user I want the user to easily navigate through the website.
-    > The expected results is user looking at the buttons to in game and be able to press them and pass to the next question.
+    > The expected results is user looking at the buttons in game and be able to press them and pass to the next question.

 - I want my customers to be able to identify the correct and wrong answers.
-    > User can see will the colors red and green which answers i correct and the score is reflected.
+    > User can see whith the colors red and green which answers is correct and the score is reflected.

 ## Issues found during site development